efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB2/U1LAB2.md

 4. Great!
 The features have a nice pop to them now.
 Let's move on to centering and enlarging the main image.

 5. We don't yet have a selector to access the main image without affecting the other images on the page.
-In the HTML, find the `img` that's tied to the main image at the top of the page and give it a special ID name like `id="main-image"`.
-Then, in the CSS, create a new rule that increases the image size to 400px.
+In the `index.html`, find the `img` that's tied to the main image at the top of the page and give it a special ID name like `id="main-image"`.
+Then, in the `style.css`, create a new rule that increases the image size to 400px.
 If you did this right, the first main image of Frida should be bigger than all the others.
 The code should look as follows:
     ```css
     #main-image {
         width: 400px;